AsPrisc/Priscilla/Research.md

 ---

 My name: Astrid Priscilla Martinez-Cedillo.
-I am a PhD candidate at the Vision Lab in Essex based at the Department of Psychology, University of Essex, UK.
-I am under the supervision of Tom Foulsham and Kevin Dent.
+I am a PhD researcher at the Vision Lab in Essex based at the Department of Psychology, University of Essex, UK.

 Hobbies: Playing around with some data and trying to make my codes run.
 I love to dance, cycle, walk, read and dance again.
 As of March 2019, I started in the yoga world - I am quite excited, and relaxed.
 I am learning/using: (1) R studio, (2) MATLAB, (3) HTML and Java for running online experiments, (4) Unity & Blender with Body Creator, simply curiosity.